Lynching of George Hughes: Community resistance to memorialize the lynching and riot

 There is, however, a Texas Historical Commission historical marker on the courthouse lawn, erected in 2001, bearing about 257 words in bas-relief cast aluminum, commemorating the courthouses of Grayson County.
 It merely mentions the fire, to wit: [the courthouse] "served the county until it burned in 1930".
 The marker is one of several on the lawn and is only a few feet away from a Confederate monument that was erected in 1897.
-A proprosal submitted in 2020 to erect a marker (commemorating the lynching and riot) was approved by the manager of the historical marker program, but was blocked in December 2020 by Bill Magers, the Grayson County Commissioners Court Judge.
+A proposal submitted in 2020 to erect a marker (commemorating the lynching and riot) was approved by the manager of the historical marker program, but was blocked in December 2020 by Bill Magers, the Grayson County Commissioners Court Judge.

 Reflections by historians

 Hollie A. Teague, in 2018, published a treatise criticizing Texas law enforcement's long history of (paraphrasing) "brutality and wanton dereliction of duty" towards Blacks.
-In the article, Teague summarized the lynching of George Hughes as follows: "... accusations by Pearl Farlow, the niece of a powerful law enforcement officer in Sherman ... resulted in a power display that included the death of the accused man, the total destruction of Sherman’s Black business district, the obliteration of a large courthouse, mobilization of the National Guard, and the eventual declaration of martial law.
+In the article, Teague summarized the lynching of George Hughes as follows: "... accusations by Pearl Farlow, the niece of a powerful law enforcement officer in Sherman ... resulted in a power display that included the death of the accused man, the total destruction of Sherman's Black business district, the obliteration of a large courthouse, mobilization of the National Guard, and the eventual declaration of martial law.
 All the while, law enforcement – including the notoriously brutal Texas Ranger Frank Hamer – stood by and did nothing."

 By contrast, John Boessenecker, in 2016, lauded Texas Ranger Hamer as follows: "It was clear that he [Hamer] displayed great courage defending George Hughes, for in a time and place where racial hatred ran rampant, Hamer stood unbowed before the mob.
 On the other hand, his failure to act while the mob destroyed the Black neighborhood was no more defensible than Sherman police directing traffic while the lynchers blew open the vault."